 I am Stillness

 "Still" is more than the physical description of appearing as "not moving" in the yoga context: It is the quality of stillness that we hold even though we are in motion, be it the body or mind; that the physical turmoil is not the reflection of our inner peace of mind, body and soul; that we are only as still as the whole of "stillness" that is held within, regardless of external factors; that it is a realization that motion and stillness are in fact one- Just like the water rippling from the depths of stillness.

-She is certified by Malaysia Association of Yoga Instructors (MAYI) and is a RYT-200, registered with Yoga Alliance, USA.
+She is certified by Malaysia Association of Yoga Instructors (MAYI) and is a RYT-500, with Yoga Alliance, USA.

 She teaches both Yang & Yin yoga, also specializing in Pre-natal yoga and often collaborate with hospitals in antenatal workshops to bring wellness awareness to the local community.
 Her teaching emphasizes motion from the spine.